aabousaleh/enph253/BP-Soundboard/README.md

 ```
 # SPI: BP - DAC Communication:
 Currently, the SPI bus runs at 9MPs.
 This could be problematic in a more noisy environment.
+The latch speed is set to medium speed, this might be something to experiment with if there are issues later.
 ## Example Writing High to DAC0 and DAC1
 ```
 uint8_t dacHigh[] = {0x00,0x0F,0xFF,0x08,0x0F,0xFF};